intel/vscode-oneapi-gdb-debug/README.md

 ## SIMD View
 This extension provides a view in the debug view that displays the SIMD lane state of a Intel GPU thread.
 The view will automatically populate when hitting a GPU thread breakpoint.
-You can edit thread name during debug process by fillowing this steps:
+You can edit thread name during debug process by following these steps:
 1. Make sure that you can see SIMD LANES while debugging
 2. Open Debug Console
 3. Choose needed thread using this command '-exec thread THREADID'